cardano-foundation/developer-portal/docs/integrate-cardano/creating-wallet-faucet.md

 id: creating-wallet-faucet
 title: Exploring Cardano wallets
 sidebar_label: Exploring Cardano wallets
-description: This article explains how you can create different kinds of Cardano Wallets and how you can recieve some tAda(test ADA) from the faucet.
+description: This article explains how you can create different kinds of Cardano Wallets and how you can recieve some tAda(test ada) from the faucet.
 image: ./img/og-developer-portal.png
 ---

 ### Overview

-In this guide, we will show you how to create a **Cardano** wallet, receive some `tAda` (**test ADA**) in the `testnet` network and send basic example transactions.
+In this guide, we will show you how to create a **Cardano** wallet, receive some `tAda` (**test ada**) in the `testnet` network and send basic example transactions.
 We will explore tools like `cardano-cli` and `cardano-wallet` on how they can help with these functionalities.

 :::note
 This guide assumes you have installed `cardano-node` and `cardano-cli` into your system.
 If not you can refer to [Installing cardano-node](/docs/get-started/installing-cardano-node) guide for instructions on how to do that.